doc-rj/smartcard-reader/README.md

 #### Test Modes

+Smart card apps and AIDs can be defined/created, copied, modified, and assigned to groups under "smartcard apps" in the navigation drawer.

 So, there are 4 test modes (app select has 2 sub-modes):

-1. app select -- select one smart card app/AID at a time
+**1. app select** -- select one smart card app/AID at a time

-   1a. automatic: one select per tap
+   **1a. automatic** -- one select per tap

-   1b. manual w/ soft button: multiple selects and apps per tap/connection,
+   **1b. manual w/ soft button** -- multiple selects and apps per tap/connection,
 	   choose one app at a time

-2. batch select -- select a full group of AIDs back-to-back, automatically upon tapping
+**2. batch select** -- select a full group of apps back-to-back, automatically upon tapping; assign apps to groups under "smartcard apps"

-3. emv read -- read payment card data
+**3. emv read** -- read payment card data

 #### Background Info